lift/framework/SUPPORT.md

   * Major releases aren't on a regular schedule, but we will announce and update this policy with actual dates when major releases become planned.

-As of June 2nd, 2018 the current support status looks like this:
+As of July 11th, 2018 the current support status looks like this:

 |Version  |Initial Release  | Last Release     | Current Support Status          |
 |---------|-----------------|------------------|---------------------------------|